yext/search-core/docs/answers-core.verticalresults.resultscount.md

 ## Remarks

-This number may be higher than the number of results in the results array since the API limits the number of results returned in each request
+This number may be higher than the number of results in the results array since the API limits the number of results returned in each request.